sodascience/metasyn/docs/source/usage/quick_start.rst

 Generating the MetaFrame
 ------------------------
-With the DataFrame loaded, you can now generate a :obj:`MetaFrame <metasyn.dataset.MetaFrame>`.
+With the DataFrame loaded, you can now generate a :obj:`MetaFrame <metasyn.metaframe.MetaFrame>`.

 .. code-block:: python